Clinical trials in cancer and blood disorders

-Clinical trials help us understand and test new ways to diagnose and treat cancer and blood disorders, resulting in higher survival rates, and reducing short-term and long-term side effects of therapy.
+Clinical trials help us understand and test new ways to diagnose and treat cancer and blood disorders, such as leukemia, resulting in higher survival rates, and reducing short-term and long-term side effects of therapy.
 New and improved treatment options then are available to help patients worldwide.

 Many types of clinical trials available

 We offer a broad range of clinical trials, from phase I and other early phase clinical trials, through phase III trials.
 Phase I trials are for patients whose disease can’t be effectively treated using regular treatments.
 Phase III studies typically are considered standard care and involve evaluating a series of small changes to regular treatment.

 Access to new, cutting-edge treatments